 How we help protect the land

-We have worked closely with Aboriginals to further protect and conserve the environment near the pipeline route.
-Throughout the development of the project we were pleased to have many Aboriginal community members join us to conduct field work.
+We have worked closely with Indigenous groups to further protect and conserve the environment near the pipeline route.
+Throughout the development of the project we were pleased to have many Indigenous community members join us to conduct field work.
 It’s a priority for us that their valuable, local knowledge goes into our project plans.

-In addition, Aboriginal input during the regulatory process helped guide our efforts in developing a plan to protect caribou and grizzly bears and their habitat during construction and operation of the project, and providing funding toward management programs.
-We have also developed many other management plans to protect the environment and provided these to local Aboriginal communities for review and input.
+In addition, Indigenous input during the regulatory process helped guide our efforts in developing a plan to protect caribou and grizzly bears and their habitat during construction and operation of the project, and providing funding toward management programs.
+We have also developed many other management plans to protect the environment and provided these to local Indigenous communities for review and input.

 If there’s one message we can leave you with, it’s this – we want to collaborate; we want to listen to input; we want to protect the land and environment.
 We care.